Tue 18 May 2021

 [webView stringByEvaluatingJavaScriptFromString: @"addEmployee('%@','%@')",firstname,job];

 "firstname" and "job" to JavaScript.
-When used in conjunction with shouldStartLoadWithRequest
+When used in conjunction with shouldStartLoadWithRequest, this technique is

 capable of providing a rudimentary bridge between the native and web layers.